-8.2.2.2 Packets
+8.6.2 Packets

-A reviewer may perform an administrative review on a case record that contains a "packet(s)" of case notes they authored/co-authored, provided that the packet(s) has been administratively reviewed by another reviewer that did not co-author the packet(s) in question.
+A reviewer may perform an administrative review on a case record that contains a "packet(s)" of examination records they authored/co-authored, provided that the packet(s) has been administratively reviewed by another reviewer that did not author/co-author the packet(s) in question.
 The administrative review of the packet(s) will be recorded on the first page of the packet(s) with the reviewer's initials and/or signature (handwritten or secure electronic equivalent), the date, and a statement indicating that the packet(s) has been administratively reviewed.

-8.3 Expedited Results
+8.7 Expedited Results

-Expedited or partial results of an examination(s) will be technically reviewed prior to dissemination.
-The technical review will be recorded in the case notes.
+Expedited or partial results of an examination(s) will be technically reviewed and verified (if applicable, see section 8.4.1) prior to dissemination.
+The technical review and verification will be recorded in an examination record.

-8.4 Recording Nonconformities
+8.8 Recording Nonconformities